Modules over relative monads for syntax and semantics: Formalization in the proof assistant Coq

+Here, \lstinline!FINJ _ R! denotes the representation \lstinline!R! as a representation of \lstinline!S!, i.e.\ the injection of \lstinline!R! in the category \lstinline!REP S! of representations of \lstinline!S!.
 The relation defined above is indeed a preorder, and we define the monad \lstinline!UTSP! to be the monad whose underlying sets are identical to \lstinline!UTSM!, namely the sets defined by \lstinline!UTS!, but equipped with this new preorder.
 This monad \lstinline!UTSP! is denoted by $\Sigma_A$ in the paper proof.